Everything You Need To Know About Broadband For Gaming

 The higher the latency, the longer the journey takes.
 This has more impact on online gaming than pure connection speed.

-If you’re a streamer or upload videos to YouTube, you may benefit from faster broadband.
-You’re going to be more interested in upload speed rather than download though.
+If you stream or upload videos to YouTube, you may benefit from faster broadband.
+However, you’ll be more interested in upload speed than download speed.

 Are there broadband providers that specialize in gaming?